Things to consider when purchasing a new spa cover / hot tub cover | Spa Covers Etc.

 What Size Cover?
 Standard Shape or Irregular Shape?

-For “standard” shapes such as square, round, octagon, hexagon, rectangle a tape measure may be used to determine the size of the cover.
-For shapes such as oval, stretched oval and free formed spas (e.g. kidney bean shape) require templates to be made in order to fit properly.
+You will need a tape measure for shapes such as square, round, octagon, hexagon and rectangle to determine the size.
+For shapes such as oval, stretched octagon and free formed spas (e.g. kidney bean shape) will require a template in order to fit properly.

 ***Remember to measure the area that you want the cover to rest, NOT the length of the water.
 The cover sits on the edge of the spa.
 It does NOT fit into the spa or float on the water.
 In ground Gunite/ plaster spas should have a minimum of 3″ to 4″ perimeter around the spa for the cover to rest onto.